 There are many options available to directors when considering ways to recover and save a company, the available options can vary depending on the current state the company is in.
 Options may include sourcing new funding, restructuring company affairs including assets and debts, and entering formal insolvency solutions from a licensed insolvency practitioner.

 Once you recognise that a problem exists, you should seek assistance from a licensed insolvency practitioner such as us, who can assess your situation and provide you with options available.

 How we work

 Our objective is to achieve the outcome you desire as a director.
 To do this, we need to speak with you and analyse your company’s current position.
-Once you have made contact with us, our initial advisers will establish if there is a way in which we can assist you – if we can, we will then arrange for a free face to face consultation.
+Once you have made contact with us, our initial advisors will establish if there is a way in which we can assist you – if we can, we will then arrange for a free face to face consultation.
 We operate nationwide, meaning we can meet at the most convenient location for you.

 The purpose of this consultation is to assess your situation in-depth and provide free actionable advice, explaining in simple terms the options available to you and how you can move forward.

 Company recovery options can range from informal solutions such as sourcing funding, restructuring your business or putting in place a time to pay arrangement, to formal arrangements which require the involvement of a licensed insolvency practitioner.
 These options are legally binding and can be powerful solutions when they are required.
 Here are some of the options that can be considered.

 Administration provides a company protection from its creditors whilst an insolvency practitioner (IP) takes control of the business and the directors’ powers cease.
 During this period creditors are not allowed to take further legal action, and the administrator must achieve one of three outcomes:

 - Rescuing the company as a going concern, or